PeculiarVentures/ASN1.js/website/src/pages/_features.md

 <li>

-#### BER, DER, and CER Support
+#### BER and DER Support

-Support for Basic Encoding Rules (BER), Distinguished Encoding Rules (DER), and Canonical Encoding Rules (CER), which are different encoding rules for ASN.1.
+Support for Basic Encoding Rules (BER) and Distinguished Encoding Rules (DER), which are different encoding rules for ASN.1.

 </li>